pactus-project/pactus.org/docs/guide/consensus-zarb.md

 # Consensus mechanism

+## Practical Byzantine Fault Tolerant

+Practical Byzantine Fault Tolerant, in short PBFT, “presents a new, practical algorithm for state machine replication that tolerates Byzantine faults." [^first] The Zarb consensus algorithm is highly inspired by Practical Byzantine Fault Tolerant (PBFT) algorithm.

 ## The algorithm

-The Zarb consensus algorithm is highly inspired by Practical Byzantine Fault Tolerant (PBFT) algorithm.
-Practical Byzantine Fault Tolerant, in short PBFT, “presents a new, practical algorithm for state machine replication that tolerates Byzantine faults." [^first]

 There are $R = 3f+1$ replicas. where $f$ is the maximum number of replicas that may be faulty or byzantine.
 For example, if there is one faulty replica, the resiliency of the algorithm is optimal if we have at least 3 non-faulty replicas.
 So the minimum number of replicas should be $3+1=4$.

 In each round, one replica is the proposer and the others are validators.
-The normal case operation of Zarb consensus algorithm includes these three steps: **propose**,

-**prepare** and **precommit**
+The normal case operation of Zarb consensus algorithm includes these three steps: **propose**, **prepare** and **precommit**

 ### Propose phase